Kim Jae Kyoung: Discovering and correcting the error in the equation of FDA guidelines

 Kim found errors in the US Food and Drug Administration's (FDA) current guidance for predicting how drugs interact in the body and created a more accurate formula.
 The current FDA method is inaccurate, requiring artificial adjustments.
 The new formula is based on an improved mathematical foundation and can accurately predict drug metabolism rates without artificial factors.
 When tested, the new formula predicted drug interactions accurately 80% of the time compared to 38% with the equation in FDA guidance.
 This improvement could greatly enhance drug development and safety in clinical use.

 Software development

 BIMAG has also made various software during their research, including mathematical models for biological oscillators, Bayesian inference algorithms, stochastic analysis, causality inference, diagnosis for sleep disorders, and sleep data imputation.

 Journal editing

 Jae Kyoung has been an editorial board member of Journal of Biological Rhythms, PLOS One, Journal of Theoretical Biology, Mathematical Biosciences, Current Opinion in Systems Biology, npj Systems Biology and Applications, npj Biological Timing and Sleep, and PLOS Computational Biology, as well as a guest associate editor of PLOS Computational Biology.
 He will serve as an editorial board member of SIAM Review from 2025 to 2028.
+He is the Editor-in-Chief of Current Opinion in Systems Biology.